05T2-GSO/googledocs-html-converter/README.md

 ### Template Utilization

-The conversion process relies on a default template located in the `templates/` directory.
+The conversion process relies on a default template located in the `templates/default.html` directory.
 This template defines the structure and styling of the resulting HTML.
 For example, the default template includes placeholders for headers, paragraphs, and other common document elements.

 You can customize the output by modifying the default template or creating a new one.
 The flexibility of this approach allows you to adapt the tool to various use cases, such as creating reports, presentations, or web-ready documents.

 #### Example Template

 Below is an example of a simple HTML template used for conversion:

-#### Example Template

-Below is an example of a simple HTML template used for conversion:
 <details>
-<summary>HTML Template</summary>
+<summary>HTML Template - (Click to Expand)</summary>

 ```html
 <!DOCTYPE html>